Neural acoustic multipole splatting for room impulse response synthesis: Introduction

 Recently, deep neural networks (DNNs) have gained traction for this task.
 Initially, DNNs estimated RIRs from given source and receiver positions \cite{luo2022learning, su2022inras} but lacked physical consistency and struggled with high-frequency components.
-Other approaches introduced physical constraints to enhance model stability and generalization~\cite{karakonstantis2024room, pezzoli2023implicit, kurata2024noise}.
-They integrated physical priors, like the wave equation, into the loss function to guide learning~\cite{karakonstantis2024room}.
+Other approaches introduced physical constraints to enhance model stability and generalization~\cite{karakonstantis2024room, masuyama2025physics, pezzoli2023implicit, kurata2024noise}.
+They integrated physical priors, like the wave equation, into the loss function to guide learning~\cite{karakonstantis2024room, masuyama2025physics}.
 For better early reflection predictions, some models used periodic activation functions~\cite{pezzoli2023implicit, sitzmann2020implicit}, while others applied the dynamic pulling method to enhance performance in noisy settings~\cite{kurata2024noise}.
-These models need only a few RIRs for training~\cite{karakonstantis2024room} and ensure physical fidelity, yet training can be slow due to explicit PDE residual computation and may face gradient issues, affecting high-frequency accuracy~\cite{bi2024point}.
+These models need only a few RIRs for training~\cite{karakonstantis2024room} and ensure physical fidelity, yet training can be slow due to PDE residual computation, may face gradient issues, and exhibit limited high-frequency accuracy~\cite{bi2024point}.

 Recently, approaches that incorporate pre-designed physical models into the network optimization have been suggested~\cite{lan2024acoustic, bi2024point}.
 These approaches develop a physical model inherently satisfying necessary physical constraints and estimate model inputs or parameters that align with the training data.
 Such approaches offer improvements over previous methods, particularly in capturing high-frequency components~\cite{bi2024point}.
 For example, AVR~\cite{lan2024acoustic} models the sound field as the combination of signals emitted from points on rays surrounding the receiver and considers the attenuation and time delay caused by sound propagation through rays.
 The point neuron model~\cite{bi2024point} uses point neurons satisfying the Helmholtz equation as basis functions to describe the sound field and trains their signals and positions to encode and estimate the entire field.
 These model-fitting approaches aligning the basis functions to the observed signal are in line with Gaussian Splatting (GS)~\cite{kerbl20233d} that utilizes Gaussian functions for 3-D field reconstruction from 2-D vision images.

 Existing acoustic model-fitting methods often suffer from inefficiencies of basis functions like points on rays or acoustic monopoles, which require a large number to function effectively, thereby increasing inference time.
 For instance, the image source method~\cite{allen1979image} can effectively mimic early reflections from specular surfaces using monopoles but struggles with simulating scattering from walls and objects.
 Such irregular reflections can be better represented as directional multipoles.
 While compact monopoles can also act as directional multipoles, achieving high-order directivities leads to amplified monopole signals, causing instability in DNN optimizations.